005ayemon-max/005ayemon-max.github.io/README.md

 > “My student life at Payap University is a journey of embracing diversity, growing in wisdom, and daring to take on new challenges — a chapter that shapes the best version of myself and lights the path to my future.”

 # Education
-* High School Graduate - Basic Education High School Duya, Ye Township, Mon State, Myanmar
+* 2018-2019: High School Graduate - Basic Education High School Duya, Ye Township, Mon State, Myanmar
-* PhD Pathobiology - Johns Hopkins University
+* 2021-2024: Mass Media and Journalism - Mon National College, Ye Township, Mon State, Myanmar
-* NIH Post Doctoral Fellow - University of Wisconsin at Madison
+* 2024-Present: Hospitality Industry Management - International College, Payap University, Chiang Mai, Thailand
-* MS Applied Mathematics and Computer Science - Indiana University - South Bend
+* 2025: Thai Basic (4) Skills - Insider Thai Education Center in Online

 # Experience
 * Summer Intern - New York State Rabies Screening Laboratory